EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Introduction

 \textbf{Questions Not Framed in Natural Language:} Prior benchmarks often rely on rigid, template-based question generation that does not align with authentic human questioning.
 For example, prompts such as “Is the light off in the video?” frequently appear, but they are uncommon in daily use.
 In contrast, real users are more likely to ask context-specific, attention-driven questions such as “Did I forget to turn off the lights?”

-\textbf{Questions Not Aligned with The Moment of Interaction:} Most benchmarks restrict questioning to occur before or after a clip has ended.
+\textbf{Questions Not Aligned with the Moment of Interaction:} Most benchmarks restrict questioning to occur before or after a clip has ended.
 However, users typically pose questions \textbf{during} ongoing interactions, requiring real-time reasoning over partially observed streams.

-To address these limitations, we present~\textit{EgoEverything}, a benchmark for LEU that simulates real-life interactions with AR glasses.
-Collecting egocentric video in realistic AR scenarios and manually authoring multiple choice questions is both labor and time intensive.
-Annotators must repeatedly review videos, verify fine grained details, craft challenging queries, and refine phrasing to approximate natural user language.
-As a result, many prior works resort to template based question generation~\cite{perrett2025hdepichighlydetailedegocentricvideo,xiao2021next, li2023intentqa, zhou2025x, wu2024longvideobench, mangalam2023egoschema}, which lowers cost and improves consistency but fails to capture how AR users actually ask questions.
-In contrast, EgoEverything is constructed through a novel Visual Question Answering (VQA) generation pipeline that leverages multiple AI agents to produce questions aligned with authentic human questioning patterns.
-We further introduce an attention inspired sampling strategy that selects question targets based on simulated gaze, enabling the benchmark to include both attention driven queries and detail oriented ones outside the user’s focus.
-This design raises task difficulty while more closely matching real world AR query behavior.
+To address these limitations, we present~\textit{EgoEverything}, a benchmark for LEU that {approximates realistic AR-assistant querying scenarios} with real gaze traces and natural language questions.
+Collecting egocentric video in realistic AR scenarios and manually authoring multiple-choice questions is both labor- and time-intensive.
+Annotators must repeatedly review videos, verify fine-grained details, craft challenging queries, and refine phrasing to approximate natural user language.
+As a result, many prior works resort to template-based question generation~\cite{perrett2025hdepichighlydetailedegocentricvideo,xiao2021next, li2023intentqa}, which lowers cost and improves consistency but fails to capture how AR users actually ask questions.
+In contrast, EgoEverything is constructed through a VQA generation pipeline that leverages multiple AI agents to produce questions aligned with authentic human questioning patterns.
+We further introduce {a gaze-aware target sampling strategy that uses measured gaze only as a weak attention prior,} enabling the benchmark to include both attention-driven queries and detail-oriented ones outside the user’s focus.
+This design raises task difficulty while more closely matching real-world AR query behavior.
 Finally, we incorporate~\textbf{comprehensive human review} to enhance question quality and reliability.
-Specifically, our contribution can be summarized as follows:
+Specifically, our contributions are:

-\begin{itemize} \item To incorporate human attention into question generation for LEU benchmark, EgoEverything involves an attention-inspired sampling strategy that selects targets based on simulated gaze, enabling both attention-driven and detail-oriented queries. \item We propose a VQA pipeline with multi-agent question generation and attention inspired sampling based on simulated gaze, producing both attention driven and detail oriented queries.
-Rule based filtering and human review further ensure quality and reliability. \item EgoEverything comprises over 5,000 multiple-choice question–answer pairs across more than 100 hours of video.
-Evaluation on several cutting-edge VLMs reveals consistently lower performance on EgoEverything, highlighting current limitations of VLMs in handling real-life AR LEU scenarios. \end{itemize}